The New York Bank Hoard Story

 Morgan Hoard Findings

-The NY Bank Hoard had 16 canvas bags containing 1,000 coins per bag.
+The New York Bank Hoard had 16 canvas bags containing 1,000 coins per bag.
 Each of the 16 canvas bags was wire sealed with lead clamps and bore ID tags from the numismatic coin broker, Edward’s Associates.
 The bags were imprinted with designations from the U.S. Mint, Treasury Department, and the Federal Reserve Bank of San Francisco.
 Each bag contained coins of a specific date and Mint production facility, and none of the bags contained mixed dates.
 The coins were struck at the Philadelphia, San Francisco and New Orleans Mints, however, none of the coins were from the Carson City Mint.
 Eleven different issues were represented: the 1878-S (one bag), the 1880-S (two bags), the 1881-S (one bag), the 1883-O (one bag), the 1884-O (one bag), the 1885 (one bag), the 1885-O (two bags), the 1886 (one bag), the 1887 (four bags), the 1888 (one bag) and the 1889 (one bag).

 NGC initial reports show many high Mint State grades: